yuvraj2singh/20_day_20_projects/README.md

 Day 18:

 Text to voice: This is a SPA in which u can enter yout text and select the voice as per your requirement and after clicking listen you will be listening the written text in the selected voice;

+Day 19:

+Select dropdown: This is a select dropdown in which u can select between different options available ;